-Prior to Stanford I obtained a B.E. and M.E. in Electrical Engineering at Cooper Union, where I focused on applying GPUs and FPGAs to speeding up cryptographic and cryptanalysis algorithms.
+Prior to Stanford, I obtained a B.E. and M.E. in Electrical Engineering at Cooper Union.
+At Cooper, I worked on GPU and FPGA optimizations for crypto.